deaththed0g/AC04-screen-blur-and-dynamic-shadow-removal/README.md

 Open the emulator, go to the menu bar and click ON **SYSTEM** then click on **ENABLE CHEATS**.

 Run the game.
-The cheat(s) will take effect as soon the game is boot up.
+The cheat(s) will take effect as soon the game boots up.

 ***